-All three need to stand together.
-Without economic viability, resource-poor pre-commercial smallholders cannot get out of poverty.
+Economic viability is a criterion that some organizations involved in agricultural development tend to play down, or even view with suspicion.
+But without economic viability, resource-poor smallholders cannot get out of poverty.
 The Syngenta Foundation puts great emphasis on including commercial partners in its projects – and on these projects continuing to be economically viable when we are no longer involved.

 Welcome to the debate

 What do you think about sustainable intensification?
 It’s an energetic and ongoing debate, and one in which we would welcome your thoughts.